ten2ten2/pokemon-team-analysis/docs/README.md

-# Pokemon Team Analysis - Documentation
+# Pokémon Team Analysis - Documentation

-Welcome to the comprehensive documentation for the Pokemon Team Analysis project.
+Welcome to the comprehensive documentation for the Pokémon Team Analysis project.
 This documentation covers everything from basic setup to advanced development and deployment.

 ## 📚 Documentation Overview